alvarovillalbaa/kova/docs/spec_scope_delta.md

 Blunt read: most of the spec remains aspirational; the repo is scaffold-heavy.
 Below is what’s missing versus `docs/spec.md`, and any extras that slipped in.

 ### Not built yet (per spec)
-- ZK stack: no circuits/prover/verifier wiring; `blockchain/zk/` is placeholders only.
+- ZK stack: SP1 proving path expects real ELFs via `ZK_SP1_*_ELF`; circuits/prover farm not shipped.
 - Cross-domain/IBC: only stub packet/header types; no relayer, light-client updates, bridge contracts, or force-inclusion paths.
 - L1/L2 contract suite: staking/governance/bridge/privacy contracts are empty stubs; no on-chain slashing, timelocks, or upgrade manager.
-- Data availability sampling: in-memory blob store only; no erasure coding, sampling verification, or DA light-node flows; block headers don’t carry real DA commitments.
+- Data availability sampling: erasure-coded commitments now wired, but no production-grade encoding, prover audits, or distributed DA storage; light-node flows are HTTP-only and rely on the in-memory store.
-- Shared sequencer hardening: single in-memory sequencer, no slashing, no MEV/ordering rules, no force-include, no multi-sequencer/rotation.
+- Shared sequencer hardening: basic rotation + force-include queue scaffolding exists, but no slashing, no MEV/ordering rules, and no distributed coordinator beyond logging.
 - Privacy layer: no circuits, nullifier/commitment checks, or shielded accounting; runtime “withdraw” just mints +1 without proofs.
 - Governance v2: no proposal lifecycle, voting weights, execution/timelock, or multisig bridge to phase-1 control.
 - Economic layer: fee burning and splits are constants; no emission/treasury logic, staking rewards, or domain risk caps/insurance.